Family Medical History

 Help with Lifestyle Changes

 If you need help with lifestyle changes that can help to reduce your risk of heart disease, talk to your doctor.
 He or she can help you to quit smoking.
 Your doctor will also have access to a team of health care professionals at Wake Forest Baptist Health that can help develop a diet and exercise program that's right for you.
-The team may include heart doctors (cardiologists), nurse specialists, nutritionists, exercise therapists and others.
+The team may include heart and vascular specialists, nurse specialists, nutritionists, exercise therapists and others.